Pronink/vegansWay/README.md

 VegansWay is a modular and configurable Bukkit plugin that adds vegan alternatives to Minecraft.

-Tested for Minecraft 1.11.2 and Bukkit API version 1.11.2-R0.1-SNAPSHOT
+Tested for Minecraft 1.12 and 1.11

 ## Main features: